 With warm weather just around the corner, it’s time to start thinking about taking advantage of your outdoor entertainment areas.
-Getting ready for barbecues, fire pit parties, and other backyard gatherings should be an exciting venture, and tackling issues such as bothersome insects can help you make the best of this experience.
+Getting ready for barbecues, fire pit parties, and other backyard gatherings should be an exciting venture.
+Tackling issues such as bothersome insects can help you make the best of this experience.
 It is a well-known fact that insects dislike smoke, but unlike those that use wood, gas fire pits do not emit smoke making them less effective when it comes to warding off those annoying flying creatures.
-You and your guests should be as comfortable as possible during outdoor activities, and with a little planning your yard, patio, or deck can be pleasant and free of pests.
+Your guests and you should be comfortable outdoors.
+A little planning can make your outdoor area bug-free.

 Some Natural Ways To keep those Pesky Insects Away